Italian War Memorial at El Alamein: Memorial

 The Italian war memorial is built on Tel el-Eisa (Hill of Jesus) near the coast, a site of heavy fighting during the battle.
 (Tel el-Eisa is also referred to as "Hill 33" in descriptions of the battle.)
 It is the largest of the various national memorials at El Alamein.
 The main structure is a white marble tower.

 Paolo Caccia Dominioni, who had been at the battle, was the driving force behind the construction of the memorial.
 Dominioni devoted his postwar life to collecting the remains of Italian dead from the battlefield and advocating for the construction of a memorial.
 He designed the memorial, which was constructed between 1954 and 1958 by the Italian government under Dominioni's direction (an Italian cemetery had existed at the site since 1943).

 The cemetery contains several thousand graves, many marked "Ignoto" ("Unknown").
 Some 38,000 Italian soldiers whose remains were never recovered are also honoured.

 Due to Paolo Caccia Dominioni's twenty years of effort, the remains of thousands of German and British soldiers (as well as Italian) were also eventually identified and received a proper burial.

-On 30 October 2012, an historical park was opened on the battle site to show visitors key points in the battle.
+On 30 October 2012, a park was opened on the battle site to show visitors key points in the battle.